inwtx/mixmaster/README.md

 Mixmaster should now be installed.

 II.
 (Step II can be bypassed if installing on Unbuntu.
-You can use number 1. or 2. install way below.)
+You can use number 1. or 2. install method below.)
 &nbsp;&nbsp;&nbsp;1.
 Download this into /root if on Debian 10+.
-&nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz
+&nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/debian-x64-libcrypto-so-1-0-0.tar.gz
+&nbsp;&nbsp;&nbsp;tar zxvf

 2. Download this into /root if on Debian 10+.
 &nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz